milkboy007/hestiacp-cors-custom-conf/README.md

 I'm using laravel.
 I had troubles with CORS preflight and CORS images outside the root folder (root folder point to laravelapp/public/ & image is in laravelapp/storage/).

 I didn't find it in any solutions in the forums, so this is my solution after trials and errors.
-You can use check what I changed by comparing it to the .reference files
+You can check what I changed by comparing it to the .reference files

 1. Copy `default-with-cors.tpl` & `default-with-cors.stpl` files inside folder `usr-local-hestia-data-templates-web-nginx` to `/usr/local/hestia/data/templates/web/nginx/`
-2. Copy all files inside folder `home-user-conf-web-domain` to `/home/YOURUSER/conf/web/DOMAINS/
+2. Copy all files inside folder `home-user-conf-weib-domain` to `/home/YOURUSER/conf/web/DOMAINS/
+3. Change the proxy template to `default-with-cors`, using HestiaCP webui or CLI `v-change-user-template`
+4. Rebuilt web domain using HestiaCP webui or CLI `v-rebuild-web-domain `
-3. Test nginx conf using: `nginx -t`
+5. Test nginx conf using: `nginx -t`
-4. If no problems, reload/restart nginx, using hestiacp webui or server cli `nginx -s reload`/`systemctl reload nginx`
+6. If no problems, reload/restart nginx, using hestiacp webui or server cli `nginx -s reload`/`systemctl reload nginx`

 Documentations for custom template: [https://hestiacp.com/docs/server-administration/web-templates](https://hestiacp.com/docs/server-administration/web-templates)